jmozah/forky/README.md

 Name _forky_ comes from the default Swarm fixed chunk data size of 4096 bytes or 4K (four kay -> forky) bytes, as this storage supports only fixed sized data chunks.

 It is also a Toy Story 4 character.
-Given that Debian project uses Toy Story character names for release codnames, such correlation is quite nice.
+Given that Debian project uses Toy Story character names for release codenames, such correlation is quite nice.

 ## License